F1248/OpenCore-Legacy-Patcher/docs/DEBUG.md

 ## Filing an issue with us

 ::: warning
 Currently issues have been disabled due to [current events](ISSUES-HOLD.md).
-You can continue to receive support in the [OpenCore Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN), where there are active members of the community available.
+You can continue to receive support in the [OpenCore-Legacy-Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN), where there are active members of the community available.
 :::

 Now that you have proper logs, you can now [file issues with us](https://github.com/dortania/OpenCore-Legacy-Patcher/issues).
 This is a reminder to include the following info: